SuperShinyEyes/cs-cheatsheet/subjects/machine_learning/project_management.rst

 Tune your hyperparameters
 =========================
+In NN, you have to make several choices:

+* optimization methods
+* cost function
+* hidden activation function (e.g. ReLu)
+* output activation function (e.g. softmax)
+* regularization parameters
+* depth of network
+* width of each hidden layer

 This is a very time consuming phase.
 You could run grid search but they can be exhuasting.
 Instead, you could do a step-by-step tuning.
 For a CNN model for Fashion-MNIST my team tuned in the following order:

   1. regularization parameters
   2. activation functions
   3. dropout rates
   4. optimization methods

 Check which class of data is hard to train